-As I reach to the last speech of level 2 of my Innovative Planning Learning pathway at Toastmasters Intl, here’s a sample speech of the third part of level 2 for those who need to understand the structure and content.
+As I reach the final speech of level 2 of my Innovative Planning Learning pathway at Toastmasters International, here’s a sample speech of the third part of level 2 for those who need to understand the structure and content.

-First, a few aspects of my leadership style - as a leader my experience has been limited.
-I led a few college projects that I hardly remember; I was the class monitor of 8th A and yes the Whatsapp Admin of a nerdy joint family.
-Ah!
-I anchored two big live shows; that was tough!
+First, a few aspects of my leadership style—my experience as a leader has been limited.
+I led a few college projects that I hardly remember; I was the class monitor in 8th standard, and yes, the WhatsApp Admin of a nerdy family group.
+Ah, I anchored two big live shows; that was tough!
 But that’s about it.

-When I got married and became a mother I realized I have to lead a family.
-I have to lead my kids through learning, in forming relationships, inculcating good habits and living a healthy happy life.
-And honestly, in this context I can feel the heat of being a leader.
+When I married and became a mother, I realized I had to lead a family.
+I have to lead my kids through learning, forming relationships, inculcating good habits, and living a healthy, happy life.
+And honestly, in this context, I can feel the heat of being a leader.

-When they say ‘Some Leaders are Born Women’, they can’t be more virtuous!
+When they say ‘Some Leaders are Born Women,’ they can’t be more virtuous!
 Some leaders are born women.
-Men can challenge themselves to become a leader, but you cannot take a leader out of a woman.
+Men can challenge themselves to become leaders, but you cannot take a leader out of a woman.
 It’s inherent to her.
-She has to and she must step forward, her true self as a leader at some point of time.
-She isn’t only a mother, she’s a teacher, a caretaker, the backbone of the family, a juggler of work and home– I am a woman and a leader.
-I think I better say – I am a leader who is born woman.
+She has to, and she must step forward, her true self as a leader at some point in time.
+She isn’t only a mother; she’s a teacher, a caretaker, the backbone of the family, and a juggler of work and home– I am a woman and a leader.
+I think I better say – I am a leader who is born a woman.

 And did I say juggler of work and life?

-Balance is the fundamental of all things fighting gravity.
-Woman, the leader trudges every step with care or she might fall this side or that side.
-That would be a big fall according to her as she stands up high on the pedestal of her own benchmarks, in spite of being accused of missing out - on work if she’s a homemaker or on family if she’s a working woman – on the pedestal of a patriarchal society.
+Balance is fundamental to all things fighting gravity.
+A woman, the leader, trudges every step with care, or she might fall on this side or that side.
+That will be a big fall according to her as she stands up high on the pedestal of her own benchmarks, in spite of being accused of missing out - on work if she’s a homemaker or on the family if she’s a working woman – on the pedestal of a patriarchal society.

 I am a proud juggler.
-I am a leader who is born woman.
+I am a leader who is born a woman.

 A woman wants to make Hercules out of her children and also Einstein and for that she knows she has to be a meticulous planner.
 She has to make optimum utilization of resources – her limited energy, notwithstanding that she’s a super-woman without a cape.